-The fine, silky coat is white with patches of various colors (black and chocolate are the most common, but many colors are possible).
+A Papillon’s fine, silky coat is white with patches of various colors.
+Black and chocolate are the most common, but many colors are possible.

 The Papillon is a friendly, lively breed that loves to play.
 They are typically not shy or aggressive and tend to be medium to high energy.

 Papillons are typically happy, alert dogs.
 They tend to bark a lot, and will alert their owners to any odd noises.
 If yapping bothers you, the Papillon might not be the best choice.

 In general, Papillons are fairly dependent.
 They are happiest when surrounded by their humans, and will not do well if left alone for extended periods of time.
 This breed can be a bit intense.
 They have high-energy personalities and a tendency to be on the move almost constantly.